 An abscess, which occurs when pus collects in the pouch.

-A blockage in your colon or small intestine caused by scarring.
+A blockage in your bowel caused by scarring.

-An abnormal passageway (fistula) between sections of bowel or the bowel and bladder.
+An abnormal passageway (fistula) between sections of bowel or the bowel and other organs.

 Peritonitis, which can occur if the infected or inflamed pouch ruptures, spilling intestinal contents into your abdominal cavity.
 Peritonitis is a medical emergency and requires immediate care.